TheMEMOLab/Bio326-NMBU/Doc/04_GenomicAnnotation.md

 - absolute path of our input directory ```$SCRATCH/prok/results/bins_for_dram```
 - The extension of our fasta files ```fa```
 - The output directory ```$SCRATCH/prok/results/```
+- The translation table for ORFs prediction (default 11)

 Let's run the script ```dram.SLURM.sh```